ibm-client-engineering/solution-kafka-prometheus/readme.md

 https://prometheus.io/
 ```

-## open prometheus UI
+## Open the prometheus UI
-- setup a portforwarding session for premetheus using the make command
+- setup a port-forwarding session for prometheus using the make command
 - open your  browser to localhost:9090
 ```
 make pf-prometheus